Getting to Blue Cave in Croatia | Complete guide

 How Blue Cave visits work

-The boat transfer
+The boat ride

 Your Blue Cave visit begins with a speedboat ride from your departure point most often Split, Hvar, or Komiža.
 These are modern, open-top boats designed for fast travel across the Adriatic.
 The ride can take anywhere from 15 minutes (from Komiža) to up to 2 hours (from Split), depending on where you start.
 Sea conditions vary.
 On calm days it’s smooth sailing, but choppier waters are common, especially early or late in the season.